How to Ship a Car by Rail in 2026 | Amtrak Auto Train Cost & Guide

 From natural gas to electricity, don’t forget your utilities when you move.
 You want your home to be move-in ready when you arrive.

 You should look for several things in a car transportation service, such as reasonable prices, binding quotes, and extra insurance coverage.
-We don’t typically recommend looking for an auto rail company because there’s only one option (Amtrak), and it's available in only 2 out of 15,000-plus cities.
+We don’t typically recommend looking for an auto rail company because there’s only one option (Amtrak), and it's available in only two out of 15,000-plus cities.

-Some car shipping companies claim to ship cars by train but in fact do not actually provide rail transportation.
+Some car shipping companies claim to ship cars by train but do not actually provide rail transportation.
 There is one caveat, however.
 Every once in a while railroad companies that provide services only to commercial customers can’t fill all their rail cars, so they open them up to regular auto transporters.

 Technically, a traditional auto transport company could pick up one of these jobs and use it for your car.